wphicks/milvus_bench_deployment/README.md

 ## Usage
 ### TL;DR
 ```
+git clone git@github.com:wphicks/milvus_bench_deployment.git
+cd milvus_bench_deployment
-ansible-playbook -i hosts.ini setup.yaml
+ansible-playbook -i hosts.ini setup.yml
 ```

-Open http://localhost:8502 from a browser for benchmarking.
+- Open http://localhost:8502 from a browser for benchmarking.

-Open http://localhost:8888 from a browser for Jupyter with access to Milvus server.
+- Open http://localhost:8888 from a browser for Jupyter with access to Milvus server.
-Run `./show_jupyter_token` to get login token
+- Run `./show_jupyter_token` to get login token

 ### Details
-The setup.yaml playbook will try to pull prebuilt containers if it can and then build Milvus and VectorDBBench if it cannot.
+The setup.yml playbook will try to pull prebuilt containers if it can and then build Milvus and VectorDBBench if it cannot.
 Containers are tagged by the commit sha of _this_ repo.
 If the repo state is not clean or a tag corresponding to the current commit sha cannot be pulled from the registry, the